 Film Financing - Soft vs Hard Money

-Usually all financing can be categorized as either soft- or hard money and both are extremely valuable and can be used to secure the other.
+Usually all financing can be categorized as either soft- or hard money.
+Both are extremely valuable and can be used to secure the other.
 In short, Soft Money does not have to paid back, and Hard Money does, usually with an anticipated profit on top of the initial investment (a return on investment).
 These terms are also used in other financing capacities, not just the film industry, such as in political fundraising.

 - Soft Money refers to film financing that has nothing to do with a film's ability to produce a profit, and it does not have to be recouped or repaid.
 Soft Money examples include: tax credits and rebates, location incentives, product placement, film grants, cross-promotion, "in kind" donations